alexdavweston/Statistical_Programming_Assignment/README.md

 Hello, thank you for grading my assignment.

+The R, code that I used can be found as the GSPH3_ECON0128.R file in the folder

 In order to properly load up the data please take these steps.

 For the travel time data, please insert the pathname for the Travel_Time_to_Work.csv file in the mobility_data <- read.csv("pathname") function in line 14